matildastendahl/Starred-repositories/README.md

 - FastAPI: Python web framework for building APIs.
 - Requests: HTTP library for making requests to the GitHub API.
-- HTML/CSS: Frontend templates for rendering the UI.
+- HTML/CSS: Templates for rendering the UI.
 - pytest: Testing framework for unit testing.

 ## Contributors